suchanek/repo_vis/README.md

   - Uses cubes for functions when their count exceeds 1000 for better performance and clarity.

 - **Interactive UI**:
-  - Includes sliders to control various visualization parameters.
+  - Includes sliders to control class and method radii.
   - "Reset Settings" button to restore default slider values and camera position.
+  - Selecting a class or method will highlight the object on the screen and pop up the docstring.

 - **Customizable Appearance**:
   - Supports dynamic scaling of class and method objects using `class_object_radius` and `method_object_radius`.
-  - Improved font handling with "Arial" for better rendering.
+  - System theme-aware.
+The program will track light/dark mode system settings automatically

 - **Code Insights**:
   - Displays the hierarchy and relationships between classes, methods, and functions in a repository.